watatomo/wttm_qtbot/README.md

 Tweets every hour, but can be changed.
 Planning to switch over to one tweet every 30 minutes when there are enough quotes added.

-When a user replies to a tweet asking for a quote's source, the bot will reply with the character who said the quote, who it's spoken to, the chapter it's from, and the writer of that story.
-It will respond this to tweets containing "source", "story", "who", *or* "said".
+Reply to a quote tweet with "source" or "story", and the bot will answer back with the speaker, the recipient, the chapter it's from, and the writer of that story.

 #### To-do
 - Random quote when mentioned "random"
 - Random quotes based on who said it (Tomoya or Wataru)
   - If mentioned "Tomoya quote", reply with a quote from Tomoya
 - In-game screenshots if mentioned "image"

+## About Quotes

+For the sake of consistency, the bot follows a style guide.

+- Quotes shall be in American English
+- Honorifics that have English equivalents are to be changed
+  - `部長` would be `President` (or 'Captain', depending on the club), `先生` will be changed according to the character's occupation, etc.
+  - `先輩`, `さん`, `くん`, and the likes are kept
+- Titles that have English equivalents are also to be changed
+- Names are in western order
+- Official romanization is used if there is any (and if it's not incorrect)
+- If needed, lines are edited to be grammatically correct or sound better out of context
+- No "smart punctuation"

+Please note that the bot posts quotes *randomly* and can be from any part of the school year, meaning some quotes might be a bit strange.
+However, do remember that they reconcile later on.
+After all, this bot is meant to showcase the various developments Tomoya and Wataru's relationship had—all the ups and downs that occurred.
+The bond they share is vital for both of their character arcs, and it will continue to grow in the !! era.

 ## Prerequisites